maximecognie/ntripbrowser_ros/README.md

 # ntripbrowser_ros

-A simple ros package to find the nearest base station using ntripbrowser,
+A simple ros package to find the nearest base station using ntripbrowser

 Used with :